 - "If famed surrealist Salvador Dali had developed an interest in microscopes, his art might have looked like the paintings of Ashland artist Micah Ofstedahl."...

-- View a feature article in The Daily Tidings from Dec.
+View the rest of the feature article here in The Daily Tidings from Dec.
 17, 2012

-- Listen to my radio/online interview archived at artistsonart.net, originally aired on KZSC 88.1FM on September 5th, 2011.
+- Listen to a radio/online interview archived at artistsonart.net, originally aired on KZSC 88.1FM on September 5th, 2011.